 10.4.
 Complex lipids

-Some complex lipids are difficult to classify unambiguously, since they contain groupings that allow them to be simultaneously assigned to different groups.
-According to the general classification of lipids (see Figure 10.1), complex lipids are usually divided into three large groups: phospholipids, sphingolipids, and glycolipids.
+Some complex lipids difficult to classify unambiguously, since they contain groupings that make it possible to classify them simultaneously into different groups.
+According to general classification Lipids (see Diagram 10.1) Complex lipids are usually divided into three large groups: phospholipids, sphingolipids and glycolipids.

 10.4.1.
 Phospholipids

-The phospholipid group includes substances that cleave phosphoric acid during hydrolysis, for example, glycerophospholipids and some sphingolipids (Scheme 10.2).
+The group of phospholipids includes substances that remove phosphoric acid during hydrolysis, for example glycerophospholipids and some sphingolipids (Scheme 10.2).
 In general, phospholipids are characterized by a fairly high content of unsaturated acids.

 Scheme 10.2.Classification of phospholipids